Apostolos-Daniel/toli-io-personal-website/content/post/observability-culture.md

 > "I promise that you will have a service, and you can rely on me.
 If I make a change, I promise that your service will get better, and I will know if it doesn’t."

 Although it is fair to say that testable software does, at times, bring software engineers closer to their customers, observable software is, I’d argue, the ultimate "shift right" nudge.
-With observable software, software engineers are not solely working in a lab anymore; they get a glimpse of the field—the real world.
+With observable software, software engineers are not solely working in a lab any more; they get a glimpse of the field—the real world.
 And they are taking the entire organization on the journey with them.